-How to find your cervix is one of the questions that we get the most.
+How to find your cervix to measure it for a menstrual cup is one of the questions that we get the most.
 It might seem odd at first, but locating and measuring your cervical height is an important part of using a menstrual cup.
 While most people will have an average cervical height, there are those who will find that theirs is very low or very high — possibly so high that they can’t even reach it.
 A cup that’s too short can be stressfully hard to reach, and a cup that’s too long can poke out (not including the stem, those can be trimmed!)
 No one wants either of those scenarios, and certainly not after investing $25-40 on a cup.

 Now that all of that’s out of the way, watch the video below and you, too, will know how to find and measure your cervix.
 After you know where you cervix sits, you can take The Cup Quiz and respond, with confidence, to the “how high is your cervix?” question.
 This will put you one step closer to the perfect fit for you!